codeque-co/codeque/README.md

 ❌ Explore types matching and types literals -> tests on custom file

+❌ Try to make type declarations optional in include mode, right now if code has types, eg return type, it cannot be found without it

 ✅ Investigate why node_modules search does not work

 ❌ add tests block statement search (queue example in catch block and function block)